flow-typed/flow-typed/docs/contributing.md

 only *expected* errors occur.

-In order to write code where you expect an error, you can put `// $FlowExpectedError` on the line above one of the lines listed in the error.
+In order to write code where you expect an error, you can put `// $FlowExpectedError` with a suppression code on the line above one of the lines listed in the error.
 This tells the test runner to ignore errors that mention that line. **We require at least 1 `// $FlowExpectedError` in each test**.
 This helps to ensure that the test is actually exercising types like the author expects it to be.

+## A note on flowgen

+[flowgen](https://github.com/joarwilk/flowgen) is a CLI tool that generates flowtype definitions from TypeScript types.
+While it supports most of the TypeScript syntax, in some cases manual changes may be needed before use.
+You can check out supported syntax constructs in thier section on the [state of the converter](https://github.com/joarwilk/flowgen#the-state-of-the-converter).